How to Meet Asynchronously at Polynomial Cost: Applications: solving problems for multiple asynchronous agents

-In this state the agent $a$ completes the traversal of the current edge and remains idle at its extremity forever.
-As soon as it gets the information (from some agent in state {\em explorer}) that its current bag contains all labels of participating agents, agent $a$ outputs the value of its bag.
+{Agent $a$ completes the traversal of the current edge and remains idle at its extremity forever.
+As soon as it gets the information (from some agent in state {\em explorer}) that its current bag contains all labels of participating agents, agent $a$ outputs the value of its bag.}

 State {\em explorer}.